nesterovsky-bros/vector-database/README.md

 That's all.
 Thank you for you attention.

 **P.S.:** In addition we have implemented similar index builder algorithms in C#.
-Though it has the same asympthotical complexity `N*Log2(N)`, works faster.
+Though it has the same asympthotical complexity `N*Log2(N)`, it works faster.
 So, in more complex setup index builder is C#, and search is pure SQL.

 **P.P.S.:** By the same token we can implement efficient vector index in any SQL database that supports recursive CTE, line SQLite, or in CosmosDB as a function.